konverner/full-stack-template/README.md

 Run a server: `python -m app.main`

-Docs are available on `http://localhost/api/v1/docs`
+The page is served on `http://localhost` .
+API docs are available on `http://localhost/api/v1/docs`

 ## Credits